 Foodtech is going through hard times globally in recent years.
 Startups in this space are downsizing, shrinking operation or even shutting down entire operation in many parts of the world.
 This has created quite an interesting conversation around the space of food tech.
 People are evaluating whether the space is in a bubble boom; as many experts are suggesting it is.

 In Dhaka though we don’t have any Foodtech startup in its true sense; but we do have quite a few startups in Foodtech along with logistics space.
 Startups that are using technology to market and deliver food and startups that are creating communities around food.
-These are not essentially foodtech startups (view these products from food startups) rather food marketing or logistics startups.

 If we consider Foodtech; BRAC chicken, Golden Harvest and Bengal Meat are probably few foodtech companies.
 To our knowledge there is no startup working in true foodtech space in Dhaka, Blue Apron is an example of such kind of company which is based in the US.